SumoLogic/sumologic-documentation/docs/search/Live-Tail/Live-Tail-CLI.md

 If a minor version update exists, you will see the error:

 > A newer version of Live Tail CLI is available, but your current version will still function.
-If you would like to download the latest version, go to \<link\>
+If you'd like to download the latest version, go to \<link\>

-You are not required to download the latest version to start a new Live Tail, but if you’d like to take advantage of the latest bug fixes and features, you could.
+You are not required to download the latest version to start a new Live Tail, but if you’d like to take advantage of the latest bug fixes and features, you'd.